grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Keywords

-The website uses `keywords` to generate links to related pages in the _Related content_ sections.
+The website uses `keywords` to generate links to related pages in the _Related content_ section.
-They don't appear in the resulting HTML source for the page and don't affect search engine optimization (SEO).
+They don't affect search engine optimization (SEO).

 Ideally, use single terms as opposed to phrases.